Events & Opportunities

 Register here.

-This opportunity will take place on November 25th at 2:00pm GMT and will be held in English.
+This opportunity will take place on June 2nd, 2026 at 1:00pm GMT and will be held in English.
 If you need live interpretation of the experience and/or translation of materials in additional languages to support your engagement, please indicate this via the registration/application form.
 We welcome all requests and will work to provide appropriate language support measures.
 However, please understand that we may not be able to accommodate all requests.

 Register here.